prrvchr/mDriveOOo/README.md

 If you are using **LibreOffice on Linux**, you need to make sure of two things:
   - You are subject to [bug 139538][14].
 To work around the problem, please **uninstall the packages** with commands:
-    - `sudo apt remove libreoffice-sdbc-hsqldb`
+    - `sudo apt remove libreoffice-sdbc-hsqldb` (to uninstall the libreoffice-sdbc-hsqldb package)
-    - `sudo apt remove libhsqldb1.8.0-java`
+    - `sudo apt remove libhsqldb1.8.0-java` (to uninstall the libhsqldb1.8.0-java package)

 If you still want to use the Embedded HsqlDB functionality provided by LibreOffice, then install the [HsqlDBembeddedOOo][15] extension.

   - If the python3-cffi-backend package is installed then you need to **install the python3-cffi package** with the command:
-    - `dpkg -s python3-cffi-backend` (to know if the package is installed)
+    - `dpkg -s python3-cffi-backend` (to know if the python3-cffi-backend package is installed)
-    - `sudo apt install python3-cffi`
+    - `sudo apt install python3-cffi` (to install the python3-cffi package if needed)

-OpenOffice and LibreOffice on Windows are not subject to this malfunction.
+OpenOffice whatever the platform and LibreOffice under Windows are not subject to these malfunctions.

 ## Installation: